nathanial/geist/RuntimeVoxelsPlan.md

 - Inspect trees: trunk materials top/side; leaves have correct shader effect and block skylight.
 - Toggle wireframe and verify greedy meshing (large stitched quads, minimal draw calls).
 - Optional: Add a temporary material+block to TOML (e.g., `granite`) and place via edit to confirm pipeline.
+ - Verify chunk seams: faces on chunk borders remain when neighbors are unloaded; no unintended holes at seams.

 **Open Questions / Decisions**
 - **Config format:** TOML is suggested for readability; JSON is acceptable; RON is another option.
 TOML chosen for consistency with Rust ecosystem.